bhavanbk2/ML/README.md

     - Argus binary file.
 Unidirectional flows, 5s of report time.
 - .uninetflow
     - Argus text file with unidirectional flows.
 Report time 5 secs.
 TAB as column separator.

-# IP Addresses
-    - Infected device: 192.168.100.108
-    - Default GW: 192.168.100.1

-# Timeline

-## Fri Jul 20 17:43 CEST 2018
-Malware executed.

-# Disclaimer
-These files were generated in the Stratosphere Laboratory as part of the Aposemat Project for collecting IoT malware captures Done in the CVUT University, Prague, Czech Republic.
-The goal is to store long-lived real iot malware traffic and to generate labeled netflows files.
-Any question feel free to contact us at:
-Sebastian Garcia: sebastian.garcia@agents.fel.cvut.cz

-You need authorization from the Stratosphere Lab to use these files.